awslabs/sandbox-accounts-for-events/docs/accounts.md

             └──...
 ```

-Note that even that you have organized the Children accounts in a substructure, they still need to bo registered with *Sandbox Accounts for Events*.
+Note that even that you have organized the Children accounts in a substructure, they still need to bo registered with _Sandbox Accounts for Events_.
 See chapter "Preparing AWS accounts" below to learn how to prepare and add them to the pool.

 ### Using Service Control Policies (SCPs) in AWS Organizations to limit user permissions

 SCPs are a great centralized way to apply permission boundaries to a set of accounts.
 We recommend creating an SCP specifically for the children accounts and limit the permissions to specific AWS regions (Sandbox Accounts for Events defaults to "use-east1-" and "us-west-2", more details below) and a subset of AWS services that AWS Nuke can successfully clean up automatically.

-You can find a recommended SCP policy in the "template" folder of this project: [children-scp.json](../templates/children-scp.json)
+You can find a recommended SCP policy in the "template" folder of this project: [children-scp.json](../templates/children-scp.json).
+In case you do not want to deploy to the default AWS region "us-east-1", you will need to adjust this SCP to allow your desired region(s).

 ## Alternative: Flat architecture without hierarchy

-As mentioned, *Sandbox Accounts for Events* does not rely on any account hierarchy to be in place.
+As mentioned, _Sandbox Accounts for Events_ does not rely on any account hierarchy to be in place.
 Any AWS account can be added to the account pool, as long as the backend can successfully assume a role there with "AdministratorAccess" policy attached.
 Choose this solution if you are not able to set up a new or use an existing AWS Organization for your purposes.

 Keep in mind that in this case you will not be able to apply centrally managed AWS Service Control Policies (SCPs) to your account pool, so you need to limit permissions via the principal role policy template.